- 12 minutes to read

 Number from any REST API

-widget us helpful for rendering simple number from ANY REST api.
-Use a jsonpath to extract value to be presented from the result.
+The customJsonCountController widget is helpful for rendering a simple number from ANY REST API.
+Use a jsonpath to extract the value to be presented from the result.

 Internal API